-Walt Patrick, Secretary and Trustee, is a founding member and Senior Steward of the Windward Foundation.
+Walt Patrick, President and Trustee, is a founding member and Senior Steward of the Windward Foundation.
 A chemist by training and thirty-year member of the community, he currently divides his time between transitioning Windward into the next generation of Stewards and researching the use of sunlight and woody-biomass to meet the energy needs of small, rural communities (biomass2methanol.org).
 Walt has long been interested in novel ways to support land conservation, and is drawn to the symmetry of using one’s death to preserve living systems.

 Our Community Forest

 Herland Forest is managed by the Windward community, a 501(c)(3) education and research non-profit.

 As a cooperative community more than thirty years in the making, Windward is working to demonstrate practical, human-scale technologies and integrated systems, while supporting one another in developing healthy, fulfilling lives.
 To learn more about Windward, check out our community blog, Notes from Windward.

 Windward recognizes that humans are an integral part of the natural world, and so we seek to integrate our needs and offerings with those of our home forest, composing a way of life in tune with the ecosystems that support us.

 Establishing the Herland Forest is a natural outgrowth of Windward’s efforts to provide holistic alternatives for all stages of life, and an affirmation of commitment to our state-recognized Stewardship Forest.

 Herland is situated at the edge of the Cascadian wilderness, on the southern slope of Mt.
 Adams, on a plateau carved out by the Klickitat River.
 The high prairies rise up from the Columbia River in the distance, with Mt.
 Hood standing prominently to the Southwest.